 Although you can deduct the costs for traveling between your home and your client’s site, you can’t deduct the cost of traveling between your home and your office (or coworking space, or coffee shop).

 Yet, when it comes to recording your mileage for tax deductions, one quick tip is to make your home your principal office.
 That way, you can still take mileage deductions for trips to your secondary office as well as any business trips to and from your home.
 For more info, see IRS Topic No. 510.

 10. Luxury costs

 Discretionary, luxury costs are generally not deductible.
 Even if you’re a fashion blogger, purchasing a new handbag “for research” is almost always not an acceptable expense deduction.

 Unless you are in a for-profit profession selling the produce you grow on your property, you can’t deduct the costs of growing your fruit or vegetables.

 You also can’t deduct the cost to stable your riding horse, groom your purebred show dog, or keep your art glass collection clean.

 Stay educated and organized for tax season

 Now that you know some of the most common types of expenses that can and can’t be deducted from your taxes, take a look at our full list of creative tax deductions.
 These expenses can be deducted and help you lower your overall tax bill this year.

-As you head into tax season, stay organized with a CRM for small business that lets you keep track of expenses, income, and more.
-Check back on the Rising Tide blog for more tax content as well to stay educated and informed.
+As you head into tax season, stay organized with a CRM for small businesses that lets you keep track of expenses, income, and more.
+Check back on the HoneyBook blog for more tax content as well as to stay educated and informed.